LABOR & BIRTH IN WATER

 Complete set up, break down and clean up of your birth tub by a qualified technician

 NEW debris net

 To reserve your tub, please make a payment below.
 We will forward your information to Heidi at Peal Baby Tubs.
 She will get in contact with you to fill out a Birth Tub Rental Agreement Contract and discuss any of your questions.
 Once your signed contract and payment are received, you are all set!
 In the unlikely event, you do not hear from Heidi please contact her to make sure she has received your payment and has your correct information.

 Price: $400 - Full Service includes setup, break down and supplies

 *Or two payments of $200

 Heidi Hardy @ 702-466-4281

 *Please be aware, as per the contract, that there are no refunds or exchanges for this tub rental after it has been setup.
-Your tub is being reserved for you and technicians remain on call during your entire delivery period between 35-43 weeks.
-A refund of $150 will be given in the event that there is a birth related emergency and tub is not called out to be setup and no longer needed.
+Your tub is being reserved for you and technicians remain on call during your entire delivery period. $200 is a non-refundable deposit, the remaining balance of $200 becomes non-refundable after 36 weeks gestation and your technician becomes 'on-call' for you.